plblum/jivs/packages/jivs-configanalysis/README.md

   - Required properties have values.

 - Identifies each Lookup Key in use, along with the services that are needed by your ValueHostConfigs.
-- For properties that support localization, it shows all cultural localizations of the text registered with the TextLocalizerService.
+- For properties that support localization, it shows all cultural localizations of the text registered with the ErrorMessagesService.
   > Localization has fallbacks.
 You may have a rule that lets all text fallback to your default language.